deviodigital/delivery-drivers-for-woocommerce/README.txt

 4. Order details display (theme in use: [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz/))

 == Changelog ==

+= 1.1 =
+* Added checkbox for drivers to hide completed orders from assigned orders table in `admin/ddwc-dashboard-shortcode.php`
+* Added checkbox for drivers to hide completed orders from assigned orders table in `public/js/ddwc-public.js`
+* Added checkbox for drivers to hide completed orders from assigned orders table in `public/css/ddwc-public.css`
+* Added redirect on login for delivery drivers to the Driver Dashboard in `admin/ddwc-woocommerce-settings.php`
+* Added `ddwc_driver_dashboard_order_table_tbody_top` and `ddwc_driver_dashboard_order_table_tbody_bottom` action hooks in order details table in `admin/ddwc-dashboard-shortcode.php`
+* Hide "Go Pro" link if Pro plugin is active in `delivery-drivers-for-woocommerce.php`
+* Updated individual order details table data in `admin/ddwc-dashboard-shortcode.php`
+* Updated `.pot` file with new translation strings in `languages/ddwc.pot`
+* Various code updates and general code cleanup throughout multiple files

 = 1.0.4 =
 * General code clean up in `admin/ddwc-woocommerce-orders.php` and `admin/ddwc-woocommerce-settings.php`